 The Group writes down its obsolete or slow moving inventories based on assessment of their estimated net selling price.
-Inventories are written down when events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-The management specifically analyses sales trends and current economic trends when making a judgement to evaluate the adequacy of the write down for obsolete or slow moving inventories.
+Inventories are written down when events or changes in circumstances indicate that the carrying amounts could not be recovered.
+Management specifically analyses sales trend and current economic trends when making this judgement to evaluate the adequacy of the write down for obsolete or slow moving inventories.
 Where expectations differ from the original estimates, the differences will impact the carrying amount of inventories.